microsoft/OneLabeler-doc/docs/index.md

 #### Labeling Tool Preview

 The developer can preview and play with the created labeling tool in OneLabeler.
-The preview is updated realtime as the developer edits the workflow.
+The preview is updated real-time as the developer edits the workflow.

 Below shows a preview of an image classification tool: